imufiii/Capstone-INFO6134/README.md

 3. user can scan qrcode to add preferences of their team and then retreive those preferences on the app
 4. user can earn achievements badges
 5. user can shake device for some useful effect

+Mufeed Muneer:
+1. User can add and retrieve details of team using api
+2. ⁠users can save (team retrieved from api) as favourites
+3. ⁠users have an animated splash screen when starting app
+4. ⁠users can add and bet on the team scores